RanSuLab/starter-academic/content/en/publication/Predicting drug-induced hepatotoxicity/index.md

 ---
-title: "ACPred-Fuse: fusing multi-view information improves the prediction of anticancer peptides"
+title: "Predicting drug-induced hepatotoxicity based on biological feature maps and diverse classification strategies"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Bing Rao
-- Chen Zhou
+- admin
-- Guoying Zhang*
+- Huichen Wu
-- Ran Su*
+- Xinyi Liu
-- Leyi Wei*
+- Leyi Wei

-date: "2019-11-01T00:00:00Z"
+date: "2019-12-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).